Updated on 2024-05-28 GMT+08:00

 index_constraint_mapping_support

 The uniqueness scope of GaussDB indexes and constraints is different from that of MySQL indexes and constraints.
-When a conflict occurs, you can select this configuration to use the table name as the prefix to ensure uniqueness.
+When a conflict occurs, you can select this configuration to configure mapping strategies for index/constraint names to ensure uniqueness.

 Table, index